hackclub/arcade-constitution/README.md

 <details>
 <summary>Fine Print</summary>
 <ul>
+<li>Your repo needs a README</li>
 <li>Ships must be shared in the Hack Club Slack with a post in #scrapbook</li>
 <li>There must be a component of the ship that can be experienced by people in Slack</li>
+<li>For digital but non-code projects, a file—and, for some online tools, a link—of the "most native" type for the project must be included.
+STL and .blend for Blender, PNG and project link for Figma, Gerber file and CAD file for PCBs, STEP export and STL for CAD (with a link for OnShape projects), PNG for and source file (PSD, XCF, etc) for digital art…</li>
 </ul>
 </details>